 - Bronze bushings give smooth, durable sleeve rotation with no center knurl to scrape your neck.

 The Rogue Ohio Bar is the bar most home-gym owners should buy.
 Its 28.5 mm shaft is the sweet spot — stiff enough for heavy squats and pulls, with just enough whip for the bar to feel alive overhead.
 At 190,000 PSI it shrugs off loads well past what any home lifter will pull, and the medium-depth knurl grips without shredding your hands.
 The dual IWF/IPF knurl marks mean you can use the same hand spacing whether you’re benching or snatching.
 It’s the bar we’d build a barbell setup around, loaded with quality weight plates inside a solid power rack.
+Torn between Rogue’s bar and REP’s cheaper Colorado — and the two brands overall?
+Our Rogue vs REP Fitness breakdown shows where each brand wins.

 - 28.5 mm shaft rated to 190,000 PSI — the same tensile spec as the Ohio Bar for less money.